GSA/https/pages/hsts.md

 On **Microsoft systems running IIS** (Internet Information Services), there are no ".htaccess" files to implement custom headers.
 IIS applications use a central `web.config` file for configuration.

-For IIS 7.0 and up, the use the example `web.config` file configuration as follows to handle secure HTTP to HTTPS redirection with HSTS enabled for HTTPS:
+For IIS 7.0 and up, the example `web.config` file configuration below will handle secure HTTP to HTTPS redirection with HSTS enabled for HTTPS:

 ```
 <?xml version="1.0" encoding="UTF-8"?>